1 Decembrie 1918 University of Alba Iulia

+Name origin

 The name of the university is derived from the date, 1 December 1918, when the Union of Transylvania with Romania was declared, today recognized in Romania as Great Union Day.
 Its Latin name, Universitas Apulensis, refers to the historical region known as Dacia Apulensis within Roman Dacia, where the university is located.

+Faculties

 The university has five main faculties, each divided into several departments.
 They are: